JohnTheCoolingFan/sayless/README.md

 For security and ease of setup, a master token must be provided via `MASTER_TOKEN` environment variable if token system is enabled.
 It grants access to all functions of the service and cannot be disabled or removed.
 It can be a string of any length.
 Character set is limited to what can be used in a header value.

-Authorization is performed via Authorization Bearer header.
+Authorization is performed via "Authorization: Bearer" header.

 ### API description